CtrlK

 Actionability

-The skill provides no concrete examples, templates, commands, or executable guidance.
-It describes what should happen ('changelog e release notes curtas') without showing how to create them or what format to use.
+The skill provides no concrete commands, code, templates, or executable guidance.
+It describes what should happen at an abstract level ('changelog e release notes curtas', 'plano de rollout e rollback definidos') without showing how to actually produce any of these artifacts.
+There are no examples of changelog format, release note structure, or rollback procedures.

 1 / 3